-The position information of the floating fairway signs (buoys) is not only important for the waterway management in order to be able to monitor the marking of the waterway optimally, but would also be of great benefit to the skippers directly on board of their vessels.
+Since 2019, the ongoing roll-out and optimisation of the remote monitoring of floating fairway signs has been taking place.
+However, the position information of the fairway buoys is not only important for the waterway management in order to be able to optimally monitor the marking of the waterway, but would also be of great benefit to the skippers directly on board.